THinnerichs/DTI-VOODOO/ideas/ideas.md

 - are there papers on DTI using PPIs?

-- PPI radius based on confidence? -> Ego Graph

-- compare graph classification vs node classification
+- test unsupervised node embdding learning
+- Fix Hmm pipeline
+- Hannes BA lesen
+- Get other method to run on my dataset (literature!!)
+  - HAve to get SMILES and stuff too -> meh
+- prepare presentation

 ----------------------------------------------------
 Talk with Robert on 03.12.: